Who We Are

 Edenton NFH is a warmwater hatchery.
 This means the fish raised here do best in water temperatures above 65 degrees.

-For the production of Atlantic striped bass, personnel from Edenton NFH, North Carolina Wildlife Resources Commission, and North Carolina Marine Fisheries collect adult “broodfish” from the wild during spawning runs.
-These adults are transported to the Watha state fish hatchery where they are monitored for egg maturation.
+For the production of Atlantic striped bass, personnel from Edenton NFH and the North Carolina Wildlife Resources Commission collect adult “broodfish” from the wild during spawning runs.
+These adults are transported to Edenton National Fish Hatchery where they are monitored for egg maturation.
 They spawn naturally in circular tanks where the eggs are collected for hatching.
-The five-day-old fry are collected and transported to Edenton for grow-out.
+The five-day-old fry are collected and transferred to ponds for grow-out.

 The rearing ponds are fertilized to encourage the growth of tiny microorganisms on which the young fry feed until they reach fingerling size of about one to three inches.
 Most hatcheries stock their striped bass at this size.
 Edenton on the other hand, grades them to uniform sizes, and re-stocks ponds for what is called “Phase-II growout”.
 These fish are grown to around eight inches in length and released in late fall.
 While this method is more intensive, it yields much greater survival due to reduced predation and better (cooler) water temperatures at stocking.